logiquebox/chapter-leads-hub/README.md

 👍 **Submit your event report**

-You will then return to the created issue to tell everyone how it went including photos from the event, relevant social media posts, number of attendees and other details.
-You will will create the post event report using the [Post Event Template](/chapter-leads-hub/blob/master/docs/post-event-template.md) and submit any expenses by following the [Expense procedure](/chapter-leads-hub/blob/master/docs/expenses.md)
+You will then return to the created issue to report how the event went including photos, relevant social media posts, number of attendees and other details.
+You will hence create the post event report using the [Post Event Template](/chapter-leads-hub/blob/master/docs/post-event-template.md) and submit any expenses by following the [Expense submission guideline](/chapter-leads-hub/blob/master/docs/expenses.md)

 ✅ **Close the issue**